-What is a comprehensive oral exam?
+What is a Comprehensive Oral Exam?

-Cardiovascular problems, undiagnosed or poorly controlled diabetes, sinus problems, systemic disorders such as oral cancer, high blood pressure, and immune abnormalities are just some of the examples.
-By performing a comprehensive exam, dental professionals can formulate a strategy for long-term dental and overall health.
+Cardiovascular problems, undiagnosed or poorly-controlled diabetes, sinus problems, systemic disorders such as oral cancer, high blood pressure, and immune abnormalities are just some examples.

 What to expect in a comprehensive oral exam?